 Accomplishments during graduate school

-Being awarded the 2021 Florida Association of International Educators – Study Florida Scholarship is one of the most cherished accomplishments since international graduate students from all Florida schools are eligible to apply!
+Being awarded the 2021 Florida Association of International Educators – Study Florida Scholarship is one of the most cherished accomplishments, since international graduate students from all Florida schools are eligible to apply!
 Recently, I was awarded the 2021-22 Hardee Fellowship from the Hardee Center for Leadership and Ethics in Higher Education.
-As a Presidential Intern for the American College Personnel Association (ACPA) – College Student Educators International, I am one of three individuals selected to assist the ACPA President (2020-2023), Dr. Danielle Morgan Acosta, and participate in a unique opportunity to advance the goals set forth by the association and the president.
-Here I get to be in critically important spaces and thus understand the many nuanced mechanics of how large international non-profit professional associations function.
+As a presidential intern for the American College Personnel Association (ACPA) – College Student Educators International, I am one of three individuals selected to assist the ACPA President (2020-2023), Dr. Danielle Morgan Acosta, and participate in a unique opportunity to advance the goals set forth by the association and the president.
+Here I get to be in critically important spaces and thus understand the many nuanced mechanics of how large international nonprofit professional associations function.
 I serve on the 2022 ACPA Convention Steering Team that plans and makes the convention the place to be!
-I also serve as the International Student Advocate for the Congress of Graduate Students (COGS) at FSU, and I encourage graduate students to reach out about any desires for improving and fostering a welcoming environment for our international community.
-This gives me the opportunity to serve the international student/scholar and community-at-large and advocate on their behalf with FSU’s Student Government Association (SGA).
-I have also presented and attended multiple virtual conferences this year, including FAIE’s 2021 Statewide Conference; the NAFSA: Association of International Educators Region VII Conference; the American College Personnel Association (ACPA) 2021 Convention; the National Association of Student Personnel Administrators (NASPA) 2021 Virtual Conference; and the Jon C. Dalton Institute on College Student Values, at which I presented a session on ‘UNPACKING Experiences of International students!’.
-This Fall 2021, I presented at NASPA Florida Conference, and in the NAFSA All-Region Summit internationally.
+I also serve as the international student advocate for the Congress of Graduate Students (COGS) at FSU, and I encourage graduate students to reach out about any desires for improving and fostering a welcoming environment for our international community.
+This position gives me the opportunity to serve the international student/scholar and community-at-large and advocate on their behalf with FSU’s Student Government Association (SGA).
+I have also presented and attended multiple virtual conferences this year, including FAIE’s 2021 Statewide Conference; the NAFSA: Association of International Educators Region VII Conference; the American College Personnel Association (ACPA) 2021 Convention; the National Association of Student Personnel Administrators (NASPA) 2021 Virtual Conference; and the Jon C. Dalton Institute on College Student Values, at which I presented a session on "UNPACKING Experiences of International students!"
+This fall 2021, I presented at NASPA Florida Conference, and in the NAFSA All-Region Summit internationally.